MESAHub/mesa-website/08-faq.markdown

 and add `-Wno-uninitialized` to `FCbasic`.

-## Why do I get an error like "Error: Blank required in STOP statement near (1)"
+## Why do I get an error like "Error: Blank required in STOP statement near (1)"?

 This sort of error typically occurs when using an older MESA release with a newer SDK.
 To work around this, simply insert the blank space as requested. i.e. change `stop'fixup'` to `stop 'fixup'`.

+## Why do I get a segfault in do\_history\_info?

+This sort of error typically occurs when using an older MESA release (r10398 or before) with a newer SDK (that includes gfortran 7.3 or later).

+    Program received signal SIGSEGV: Segmentation fault - invalid memory reference.

+    Backtrace for this error:
+    #0  0x7f28c0a93a7f in ???
+    #1  0x54313f in do_history_info
+           at ../private/history.f90:383
+    ...

+To work around this, edit `$MESA_DIR/star/private/history.f90` and replace the line

+{% highlight fortran %}
+if (write_flag) write(io,*)
+{% endhighlight %}
+with

+{% highlight fortran %}
+if (open_close_log .and. write_flag) close(io)
+{% endhighlight %}

+Note that this only applies to this specific segfault and not segfaults in general.

 <a id="yosemite"></a>